annennenne/causalDisco/README.md

 Development Kit (JDK) \>= 21.
 We recommend Eclipse Temurin (OpenJDK), available at <https://adoptium.net> for all major operating systems.

-We provide a helper function to install Temurin JDK 25 on macOS and
+Alternatively, we provide a helper function to install Temurin JDK 25 on macOS and Windows:
-Windows:

 ``` r
 causalDisco::install_java()